 The Patrol Division is responsible for providing primary law enforcement to the unincorporated townships within Daviess County including the incorporated community of Whitesville.
-At the time of this writing, there are 19 sworn deputies assigned to this division whereas, in the past we had 24 sworn deputies assigned to patrol duties.
-Several years ago, in a cost-cutting agreement with Fiscal Court, we agreed not to replace two retiring deputies.
-This resulted in a operational level of 22 patrol deputies.
-This division also oversees deputies assigned to the S.R.O.
-(School Resource Officer) and K-9 programs.
+At the time we have allocated 25 sworn deputies.
+This division also oversees the deputy assigned to the K-9 program.

 Although deputies in the Patrol Division are assigned permanently to each shift, they rotate monthly, and their regular days off (R.D.O.’s) change from month to month.
 The Chief Deputy, a Captain and a Lieutenant have overall command of the entire Patrol Division, and shift supervisors handle the day-to-day operations of the shifts.